ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     ```

-5. Build the Key-Value(KV) Service
+5. Now, we will build the Key-Value (KV) service
     > bazel build kv_server/kv_server

-6. Upload the server stuff
+6. Next, we need to upload the necessary files to the servers and client proxy.
-    We create an upload script to upload our stuff to each node listed above, including the client node.
+    Following is an example upload script.
+We suggest that you create a similar file.
     ```
     #upload.sh